-- You make your target audience feel included when they see themselves in your “who this course is for” section
+You make your target audience feel included when they see themselves in your “who this course is for” section

-2. Make your sales page munchable
+2. Make your sales page easy to digest

-Your audience members should be able to take a very quick, 15 second look at your sales page as a whole and already have an idea of whether or not you course is going to be a fit for them.
+Your audience members should be able to take a very quick, 15-second look at your sales page as a whole and already have an idea of whether or not your course is going to be a fit for them.
 Based on an initial scan, your audience will decide whether they should stick around.

 Use very clear headers – You can use headers to break up different sections in your sales page.
 They can be simple (i.e. “Testimonials”) or a bit punchier (i.e. “What people are saying.”)
 Regardless, including headers will help your audience know what to expect and prompt them to read your page.

-- Add images to break up the text - much like the other tips mentioned here, images are going to make your sales page less intimidating.
-Images also serve to draw the reader’s eye - so make sure the copy surrounding the images is persuasive.
+Add images to break up the text – Much like the other tips mentioned here, images are going to make your sales page less intimidating.
+Images also serve to draw the reader’s eye, so make sure the copy surrounding the images is persuasive.

 This one step will encourage significantly more people to stick around and take the time to read your page, giving you more opportunity to win your audience over via your superior sales copy.

-At Teachable we make dividing up your sales page simple.
-Our default template breaks up the sections for you, and our text editor makes adding heading and different sized text simple.
+At Teachable, we make dividing up your sales page simple.
+Our default template breaks up the sections for you.
+And, our text editor makes adding heading and different sized text simple.